Bruin-Dev/Intelygenz/docs/decisions/01-dashboards-infrastructure-and-architecture.md

 **Status:** Approved

-**Decission:** Future is to have an external Grafana that connects to an external Prometheus & InfluxDB 2
+**Decision:** Future is to have an external Grafana that connects to an external Prometheus & InfluxDB 2

 Implementation plan as following:
 - Prometheus will be deployed as an AWS Managed Prometheus.